devjgm/papers/cpp_civil_time.md

 Finally, in addition to the six civil time types just described, there are a handful of helper functions and algorithms for performing common calculations.
-These will be described in the API section below.
+These will be described in the Synopsis below.

 ## Synopsis

 The following code illustrates the public API for each of the six civil time types described above.
 As an implementation choice, Google chose to write one class template that is parameterized on the alignment field as a tag struct.
+This class template is not a public API point, but it serves here to illustrate the API of each of the public civil time types.

 XXX: jgm, update this code with proper constexpr usage.